-During the quoting process, your sales reps may be asked to create product configurations that are customized to the customer’s needs and can meet those demands.
+In this first stage of the process, your sales reps may need to create product configurations customized to the individual customer’s needs.

-This is why configuration and flexibility are at the heart of so many pre-sales conversations.
-Potential customers are looking for the right product to suit their needs.
+Configuration and flexibility are at the heart of many pre-sales conversations.
+Potential customers are looking for the perfect product to suit their needs.

 Often, they don’t need to know about every single product offering you have or every single feature that might be available.

-It’s up to your salespeople to demystify the product and build a customized solution that creates the functionality customers need to get the job done.
+It’s up to your salespeople to demystify the product and build a customized solution that offers precisely the functionality customers need to get the job done.

 Many organizations can set up a basic feature selection to handle regular customer needs.
 From the back office, this is typically done using a pricing catalog.

 It’s even possible to create feature packages for products and services.
-Think of subscription services that offer a bronze, silver, and gold package.
+Think of subscription services that offer bronze, silver, and gold packages, for example.

 But that won’t be a good solution for every customer.
 Configurable products will require customized pricing for leads that can’t find their solution in one of those predefined categories.